sshtools/npm2mvn/README.md

 Of course, you can always clone the source and build your own server.
 Is is even fully compatible with Graal Native Image for fast startup and low resource usage.

+## Changes

+### 0.9.0

+ * Added ability to configure custom registry locations for groups (e.g. to allow Font Awesome kits).
+This is done through the `npm.<group>:registry` system property.
+ * Added ability to add authentication tokens on a per-host basis through the `auth.<host>:token` system property.

 ## TODO

 Npm2Mvn is currently under development.